graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/api-changes.rst

   - 'IPUConfig.floating_point_behaviour.esr' - Assigning a bool value is deprecated and will not be supported in a future release. `ipu.config.StochasticRoundingBehaviour` should be used instead.
+  - 'IPUMultiReplicaStrategy' has been renamed to 'PopDistStrategy'.
+Using 'IPUMultiReplicaStrategy' will trigger a deprecation warning.
+  - 'IPUMultiWorkerStrategy' is in the process of being deprecated.
+Using 'IPUMultiWorkerStrategy' will trigger a deprecation warning.

 Release 2.3
 ~~~~~~~~~~~